Fast Search-By-Classification for Large-Scale Databases Using Index-Aware Decision Trees and Random Forests: Efficient Search-by-Classification

 \subsection{Fast Query Processing}

-It remains to show how to efficiently implement the inference phase via range queries in our framework, see Figure~\ref{fig:framework}.
+The remaining task is efficient inferencing via range queries (Figure~\ref{fig:framework}).
 Overall, we aim at processing many user queries with small latencies given a large database.
 In addition, we assume limited computational resources; in particular, our approach does not rely on the use of many servers.
 As mentioned above, we begin by pre-building a large number of index structures $idx_1, \ldots, idx_\tsizesubsets$ in the offline preprocessing phase.
 Note again that these indexes have to be built only \emph{once} beforehand and are independent of a particular user query.
-The processing of a new user query, \ie, for a new data set $\trainset=\{(\vec{x}_1,y_1), \ldots, (\vec{x}_\tsize, y_\tsize)\} \subset \Reals^\tdim \times \{0,1\}$ consisting of a few positive and many negative instances, then proceeds as follows: \begin{enumerate} \item In the first step, a set of decision branches (corresponding to a decision tree) is built via the function \textsc{DecisionBranches}. \item In the second step, we conduct, for each decision branch~$\decisionbranchmodel$ with associated box~$\decisionbranchbox$ and feature subset~$\featuresubset$, an orthogonal range query using the index structure built beforehand for~$\featuresubset$ to retrieve all instances of the database contained in $\decisionbranchbox$. \item Finally, in the third step, \blue{these instances are classified into positive or negative by the corresponding decision branches, where only positive instances are returned to the user}. \end{enumerate} Note that a crucial ingredient for the efficiency of our query processing is that each resulting box $\decisionbranchbox \subset \Reals^\tdim$ associated with a decision branch is only (half-)bounded in a few dimensions, \ie, $\dtnumberbounded(\decisionbranchbox) \leq \tdimsubsets$, where $\tdimsubsets$ is a small constant (\eg, $\tdimsubsets=4$).
+The processing of a new user query, \ie, for a new data set $\trainset=\{(\vec{x}_1,y_1), \ldots, (\vec{x}_\tsize, y_\tsize)\} \subset \Reals^\tdim \times \{0,1\}$ consisting of a few positive and many negative instances, then proceeds as follows: \begin{enumerate}[(1)] \item In the first step, a set of decision branches (corresponding to a decision tree) is built via the function \textsc{DecisionBranches}. \item In the second step, we conduct, for each decision branch~$\decisionbranchmodel$ with associated box~$\decisionbranchbox$ and feature subset~$\featuresubset$, an orthogonal range query using the index structure built beforehand for~$\featuresubset$ to retrieve all instances of the database contained in $\decisionbranchbox$. \item Finally, in the third step, these instances are classified into positive or negative by the corresponding decision branches, where only positive instances are returned to the user. \end{enumerate} Note that a crucial ingredient for the efficiency of our query processing is that each resulting box $\decisionbranchbox \subset \Reals^\tdim$ associated with a decision branch is only (half-)bounded in a few dimensions, \ie, $\dtnumberbounded(\decisionbranchbox) \leq \tdimsubsets$, where $\tdimsubsets$ is a small constant (\eg, $\tdimsubsets=4$).
 This property stems from the fact that such boxes are constrained using only the features provided by a set $\featuresubset \subset \{1,\ldots,\tdim\}$ with $|\featuresubset| = \tdimsubsets$, see again Algorithm~\ref{alg:greedy_max_gain_box}.
 Thus, the index that is available for that feature subset $\featuresubset$ can be used to efficiently conduct the corresponding range query.

 The workflow is illustrated in Figure~\ref{fig:main_idea}.
 To sum up, for each user query given as a classification data set, a set of decision branches is constructed.
 Each decision branch corresponds to a box (black dashed rectangles), and the database instances being contained in one of the boxes can quickly be retrieved using the associated index.
 The resulting (small) answer sets are then filtered for positive instances via the corresponding decision branch for each box.